 - Rules do not take effect until 20 days after they are filled with the Secretary of State.
 See all Administrative Rules for the South Dakota Game, Fish and Parks.

-- Individuals can also provide written comments on commission rule propsals by sending them to 523 East Capitol Avenue, Pierre, SD 57501, or via email to email@example.com.
+- Individuals can also provide written comments on commission rule finalizations by sending them to 523 East Capitol Avenue, Pierre, SD 57501, or submit an online form for Public Comment.
 To be included in the public record, comments must include a full name and city of residence and meet the submission deadline of seventy-two hours before the public hearing (not including the day of public hearing) per HB 1006.